kgthegreat/kgthegreat.github.io/_posts/2015-09-19-dev-setup-osx.md

 ### How to stop brew from upgrading certain formulas

+When
-When {% highlight bash %} $ brew upgrade {% endhighlight %} is issued, brew will update all the formulas.
-To stop certain formulas from upgrading do this
+{% highlight bash %}
+$ brew upgrade
+{% endhighlight %}
+is issued, brew will update all the formulas.
+To stop certain formulas from upgrading, do this
 {% highlight bash %}
 $ brew pin certainformula
 {% endhighlight %}